 The holiday season is a time when busy people can become careless and vulnerable to theft and other holiday crime.
 The following tips from the Lee’s Summit Police Department can help you be more careful, prepared and aware during the holiday season.

 Click here for our announcement on the City's Government Channel

 If at all possible shop during daylight hours.
 If shopping at night, go with a friend or family member.

 - Dress casually and comfortably.

 - Limit the number of personal belongings being carried, such as a purse or wallet, if possible.

-- Be extra careful if you do carry a wallet or purse, secure so it is not a target in congested areas.
+- Be extra careful if carrying a wallet or purse, secure it so it is not a target in congested areas.

 - Always carry a form of identification easily accessible, such as a driver’s license or identification card.